galica9999/aws-cloud-formation-tiered-network-config/README.md

 # Nested Templates

 All of these nested templates are the same resources that are being called within the masterTemplate.
 It starts with the network setup, then database and stealthwatch, and so on.
-We will gover each of those configuration files explainn what each does as we get to it.
+We will go over each of those configuration files explain what each does as we get to it.
 Most of the concepts will be repeated from the masterTemplate but there are some things we will need to go over when we get there.

 We will go over each file in the order that they are called: